Skip to content

 • Configure event filtering at template and step levels for targeted notifications

+Can’t code?
+No problem.
 Middleware platforms like Zapier, Make, and Power Automate connect Tallyfy to thousands of business applications through visual, drag-and-drop interfaces.
-These platforms let you:
+You can:

 • Use pre-built connections for popular applications without writing code